 Popcorn ceilings and wallsPopcorn ceilings and walls

 Many old apartments tend to come with popcorn ceilings and walls.
 While these might have been the style before, their time has long since passed.
-Also, popcorn ceilings often contain asbestos or other irritants, so even if you don’t mind the aesthetics, you should still have it dealt.
+Also, popcorn ceilings often contain asbestos or other irritants, so even if you don’t mind the aesthetics, you should still have it dealt with.
 It can be messy work and will require the handyman to cover all furnishings and move things around.
-Better to do it now before you j move-in and avoid the extra cost and trouble.
+Better to do it now before you j move in and avoid the extra cost and trouble.

 Install new locksInstall new locks

 Standard, but a surprising number of new homeowners overlook it.
 It’s impossible to know how many extra keys are floating around out there for the current locks.
 The previous owners could have handed out spare keys to neighbors, family, or workers who could end up in the wrong hands.
 For peace of mind, have new locks installed.

 Get some extra closet organizers.Get some extra closet organizers.

 Since the first viewing, you’ve probably already been thinking about where you’ll put what.
 Now that it’s time to make that reality, you should start thinking about it pragmatically.
-Before moving day, take a tour of the apartment and note where you’ll be storing things and arranging the furniture.
-If there aren’t enough closets or other storage spaces, have new one’s custom-fitted to accommodate everything and make moving day a lot less stressful.
+Before moving day, take a tour of the apartment and note where you’ll store things and arrange the furniture.
+If there aren’t enough closets or other storage spaces, have new ones custom-fitted to accommodate everything and make moving day a lot less stressful.